-The main draw is that this provides a convenient way to specify ranges--for example, ranges of rows to be processed in a spreadsheet.
+The main draw is having a convenient way to specify (possibly discontinuous) ranges--for example, rows to process in a spreadsheet.
+It can also help you quickly identify or report which items were not successfully processed in a large dataset.

 from intspan import intspan s = intspan('1-3,14,29,92-97') s.discard('2,13,92') print s print repr(s) print list(s)

 1,3,14,29,93-97 intspan('1,3,14,29,93-97') [1, 3, 14, 29, 93, 94, 95, 96, 97]

 >>> for n in intspan('1-3,5'): >>> print n # Python 2 1 2 3 5

 Most set operations such as intersection, union, and so on are available just as they are in Python's set.
 In addition, if you wish to extract the contiguous ranges: